coopzone-dc/rc-1024k-RAM-ROM/firmware/README.md

-This dirrectory has been udated to include Version 3.4 RomWBW
+This directory has been udated to include Version 3.4 RomWBW

 # Firmware
 This directory contains firmware source and binaries for the board.
 As of now, it only contains changes to RomWBW.